tracking-exposed/youchoose.ai/content/analysis/business.md

 **Content creators** are at the mercy of an opaque AI which favors engagement over quality.

-**Users** have their attention monetized and pushed towards addictive consumption patterns.
+**YouTube users** have their attention monetized and pushed towards addictive consumption patterns.

 **Regulators** are demanding more AI transparency and market competition.
 - - -